NREL/infrasys/docs/how_tos/storage_backends.md

 - **Memory Usage**: In-memory storage keeps all data in RAM, which can be a limitation for large datasets
 - **Disk Space**: Arrow, Chronify, and HDF5 storage use disk space, with different compression characteristics
-- **Access Speed**: In-memory is fastest, followed by Arrow, then Chronify and HDF5 (depending on the specific operation)
+- **Access Speed**: In-memory is fastest, followed by Arrow/HDF5, then Chronify (depending on the specific operation)
 - **Query Flexibility**: Chronify offers the most complex query capabilities through SQL
 - **Serialization/Deserialization Speed**: Arrow typically offers the fastest serialization for time series data